readium/readium-lcp-server/README.md

 "certificate":	parameters related to the signature of the licenses
 - "cert": the provider certificate file (.pem or .crt).
 It will be inserted in the licenses and used by clients for checking the signature.
-- "private_key": the private key (.pem).
+- "private_key": the private key associated with the provider certificate (.pem).
 It will be used for signing licenses.

 "lcp" (License Server) & "lsd" (License Status Server) sections have an identical structure:
 - "host": the public server hostname, `hostname` by default